mvmanikan/AI/DeepLearning/CNN in TensorFlow/Week2/README.md

-Augmentation : A technique to avoid Overfitting
+Augmentation : A technique to avoid overfitting